cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

 ![Masked image](images/facedetection_49_0.png){#fig:facedetection_49_0}

-The red color mailbox is left alone in the image which we wanted to find in this example by opencv functions.
+The red color mailbox is left alone in the image which we wanted to find in this example by OpenCV functions.
 You can try other images with different colors to detect the different shape of objects using findContours and inRange from opencv.